HypedFire30/first-teammatch/README.md

 A modern, franchisable platform for matching students with FIRST Robotics teams.
 Built by FTC12808 RevAmped to strengthen the FIRST community, this app can be easily deployed for any state or region.

+> 📖 **Need detailed setup instructions?** Visit our [interactive setup guide](https://first-teammatch.vercel.app/setup) for step-by-step instructions with code examples, database setup options, and an interactive checklist.

 ## 🌟 Overview

-FIRST TeamMatch is designed to be **franchisable** - meaning any FIRST team or organization can set up their own instance for their state or region.
+FIRST TeamMatch is designed to be **franchisable - meaning any FIRST team or organization can set up their own instance for their state or region.
 Each instance has its own database, configuration, and branding, allowing teams to manage their own matching platform independently.

 ### Key Features